Symptom checker

 Wet nappies are the most reliable home indicator of adequate intake:

 Urine should be pale yellow.
 Dark, orange-tinged, or absent urine warrants prompt assessment.
-Fewer than 6 wet nappies per day after the first week is a reason to call your midwife, MCH nurse, or GP.

 Warning signs requiring prompt review: